screen

 Specifying Locations

 Throughout the vice configuration files, it's often necessary to specify various locations on the Earth. vice has a built-in database of all of the airports, VORs, NDBs, and fixes in the United States (courtesy of the FAA), which allows using these directly for specifying locations.
-Locations can also be specified via latitude-longitude positions, given as strings.
-For convenience, multiple latitude-longitude formats are supported.
+The locations of runway thresholds are available via the syntax KJFK-22L where the airport name and runway specifier are separated by a hyphen.

 Encoding Description Example